open-mmlab/mmyolo/docs/en/get_started.md

 - Single image, include `jpg`, `jpeg`, `png`, `ppm`, `bmp`, `pgm`, `tif`, `tiff`, `webp`.
 - Folder, all image files in the folder will be traversed and the corresponding results will be output.
+- URL, will automatically download from the URL and the corresponding results will be output.

 Option (b).
 If you install MMYOLO with MIM, open your python interpreter and copy&paste the following codes.